vlizBE/dcafs/README.md

 * Collect data from TCP, UDP, MQTT, Websocket, serial/tty, I2C, SPI, email
 * Alter with string and math operations, or filter lines out
 * Forward back to origin, to any other source, a hosted tcp server or email (eg. even create a serial to tcp converter)
-* Store processed data in SQLite, MariaDB, MySQL, InfluxDB and MSSQL (dcafs will create these for you!) while additionally raw can be kept in timestamped .log files
+* Store processed data in SQLite (dcafs will create these for you!), MariaDB, MySQL, InfluxDB and MSSQL  while additionally raw can be kept in timestamped .log files
 * XML based scheduling engine capabable of interacting with all connected sources and respond to realtime data
 * Single control pipeline that can be accessed by telnet, email or the earlier mentioned scheduling engine
 * Update itself via email (linux only for now)